Arsuf - A Community by the Sea

 Properties in Arsuf are among the most expensive in Israel.
 The real estate market lists a few houses for sale at any given time, with only one or two properties sold each year.
 Many of the vacant plots are held as real estate investments by the descendants of the original owners of the 1930s and have never been offered for sale.

 A local realtor has most of the listings and does most of the exclusive deals.
 A recent article published in Globes featured some beachfront properties for sale, and one of the original families in Arsuf currently has their villa for sale.
-As of 2013, the most expensive property ever sold in Arsuf was a beachfront lot on HaGalim street (רחוב הגלים), which sold for $6,000 per square-meter (m²) of land.
+As of 2014, the most expensive property in Arsuf ever sold was a sea front lot on HaGalim street (רחוב הגלים), which sold for $6,000 per square-meter (m²) of land.

 Villas in Arsuf are typically 200 m² to 500 m², depending on the lot size.
 Building permits are issued for up to 22% of the lot size, and an additional 6% may sometimes be granted for a significant fee based on the value of the property.
 Building permits are granted by the Planning and Building Committee.
 In recent years the zoning guidelines are enforced vigorously, and the process of obtaining a permit can be quite lengthy, often lasting a few years.
 No new building permits have been issued in Arsuf since 2009 because of an ongoing dispute over a new sewage system.